|Nutrition Facts (per serving)|

-This stuffed zucchini blossoms recipe (and blossoms from other squash) makes a delightful appetizer, and they are often stuffed with mixtures similar to fillings used in stuffed leaves and vegetables.
-This vegetarian version of kolokythanthoi yemistoi me ryzicalls (in Greek: κολοκύθανθοι γεμιστοί με ρύζι, pronounced koh-loh-KEETH-ahn-thee yeh-mee-STEE meh REE-zee) for a mixture of rice, tomatoes, and herbs, and is served at room temperature.
+Stuffed zucchini blossoms are a Greek favorite and are often stuffed with mixtures similar to fillings used when stuffing leaves or vegetables.
+This recipe for kolokythanthoi yemistoi me ryzi (in Greek: κολοκύθανθοι γεμιστοί με ρύζι, pronounced koh-loh-KEETH-ahn-thee yeh-mee-STEE meh REE-zee) is filled with rice, tomatoes, and herbs.
+They make a delightful appetizer and are best served at room temperature.

 - 20 zucchini blossoms